-Evolution of IT function within organizations
+Evolution of IT functions within organizations

 Over the years IT has become the backbone of businesses to the point where it shall be nearly impossible for many to function without it.
 IT organizations normally follow a three-stage process that begins with IT infrastructure management (ITIM).
-A good infrastructure management means maximizing returns on computing assets and taking charge of infrastructure (devices and the data they generate).
+Good infrastructure management means maximizing returns on computing assets and taking charge of infrastructure (devices and the data they generate).
 The next stage is IT service management (ITSM) that monitors whether IT organization is actively identifying the needs of its customers and focusing on planning to deliver those services to meet the availability, performance and security requirements.
 The very last stage IT governance is a by-product of the evolution of IT organizations to IT business value management.
 These organizations then serve as true business partners enabling new business opportunities.
 In this stage IT processes are fully integrated with the entire lifecycle of business processes resulting in improved service quality and business flexibility.

 Coming on the differences of each, the two concepts vary when it comes to their functionality.
-For example in very simple words, IT Governance focuses on evaluation, direction while IT management plans, builds , runs and monitors activities in order to support the governance objectives.
+For example in very simple words, IT Governance focuses on the evaluation, direction while IT management plans build, runs and monitors activities in order to support the governance objectives.
 As identified by Peterson (2003), the domain of IT management focuses on the efficient and effective supply of IT services and products along with management of IT operations, IT governance faces the dual demand of not only contributing to current business operations and performance but also positioning and transforming IT in order to meet future business challenges.
 The major goal of IT governance is to align with the objectives of the business as defined by Enterprise governance.
 These goals are used as an input to derive Objectives and performance metrics that are required to manage IT effectively.
 ITSM, the people related and processes control and manage IT services and infrastructure as per the objectives identified from IT governance.

 The commonly used best practices for IT governance include: